Undervis/drawing_app/README.md

 # Drawing-app
-android application - a drawing app for kids with basic functionalities - kotlin
+a foundational android drawing application for kids with basic functionalities

-#its a work in progress :)
+- pick a color from listed options
+- pick three different stroke size
+- undo strokes
+- add in a background image to your canvas
+- save your work on your phone
+- and share your work post save

+- App will be refined and optimized for more features and usability in the future :)